 - Park the Mitsubishi on level ground.

-- Turn off the engine and wait at least 10 minutes.
+- Turn off the engine and wait for at least five minutes.

 - Pull the hood release under the dashboard.
 Open the hood.
 Locate the oil dipstick.